 This statement is made as part of ENS Recruitment Limited’s (“ENS”) commitment to eliminating the exploitation of people under the Modern Slavery Act 2015 (the Act).
 It summarises how ENS operates, the policies and processes in place to minimise the possibility of any problems, any risks we have identified and how we monitor them, and how we train our staff.

-This statement is published in accordance with section 54 of the Act, and relates to the financial year April 2018 to March 2019.
-It was approved by the board of directors in April 2017, and will be reviewed annually.
+This statement is published in accordance with section 54 of the Act.
+It was initially approved by the board of directors in April 2017, and is reviewed annually.

 ENS is a limited company operating in the recruitment sector.
-We supply temporary workers and in the healthcare, care and support, education and commercial sectors and act as a master vendor in the healthcare sector.
+We supply temporary and permanent workers in the healthcare, care and support and commercial sectors, and act as a master vendor in the healthcare sector.

 ENS is an independent business.

 Who we work with

 All of the hirers that we work with, and all of the work-seekers we provide, are known to and identified by our staff.
 All of the temporary workers we supply are identified by our staff.
 Some of these work-seekers operate through their own limited companies.
 Some of our work-seekers are supplied via other businesses, who facilitate providing them to the eventual hiring company.